In a Sales Receipt, you'll be offered three types of payment receipt. Please select the type needed by clicking into the field.

 A sales receipt is a quick way to register sales that do not need to be inventory tracked or even linked to a customer.

 Sales receipts also allow you to register a prepayment or a payment on account.

 - Record of sales: use this template, if you wish to register your sales to a customer

-- Record of sales (no customer tracking): use this template, if you do not need to mention the customer who bought
+- Record of sales (no customer tracking): use this template if the customer does not need to be mentioned

-- Prepaid Income: use this template, if you need to register a customer prepayment
+- Prepaid Income: use this template to register a customer prepayment

 - Unallocated invoice payment: use this template, if your customer pays on account or pays more than just one invoice

 Sales Receipts will always show as paid (receipt of payment), but you have the possibility to deposit the payment later.
-This might be useful, if a customer paid through credit card or even check and your bank deposit does not show yet.
+This is useful if a customer paid through credit card or check and the bank deposit does not show yet.
 Those sales receipts show as “undeposited”.
-As soon as you link a bank account, the status of the receipt changes into “deposited”.
+As soon as you link a bank account, the status of the receipt changes to “deposited”.

 Paying off several invoices with one customer payment

 - create a Sales Receipt in Sales - More - Sales Receipts - New Sales Receipt